Ray Tanner has faced some major challenges since being named athletics director in 2013, but none compare to dealing with a global pandemic.

 The South Carolina campus has been closed and all athletic activities canceled or postponed since mid-March.
 The SEC announced Friday that football players and other athletes could resume voluntary in-person, on-campus workouts on June 8.
 South Carolina then announced health and safety protocols for its athletes to return to campus and resume workouts.

-“I can tell you that being part of the university task force under President Caslen’s leadership and then in athletics, I have been so impressed with the diligence and expertise of our scientist and epidemiologists and all the work that has gone into the development of a protocol to return to campus,” Tanner said.
+“I have been so impressed with the diligence and expertise of our scientist and epidemiologists and all the work that has gone into the development of a protocol to return to campus,” Tanner said.
 “It hasn’t been a decision of we’re just coming back.
 We are trying to throw the scientific evidence in front of us to give us an opportunity.

 “But it’s a daunting task.
 It’s like playing a game.
 You want to win and we are trying to win with what we are going to do in this protocol, bringing our young people back, as we do for the summer to train and when we return in the fall with our students as well.
 We want to have the mitigation in place to make it a very successful situation here at our university.”